fkarg/fkarg.github.io/drafts/rat-meetup.md

 (bad) content creation.
 Focus on creating a lot of content first, it will be distilled and improved later on.

 Notice: we have reached ~20% of maximum document size/length.
 I (Felix) have a local backup.

+We are at ~3.5k words currently, which is a not-short but not exactly long post either.
+Actually, around 4k words is probably the ideal length for LW.

 Timestamp of last backup: 2021-03-06 23:09

-Did significant changes happen since the last backup: YES.
+Did significant changes happen since the last backup: surely.

 ### Next phases
 - content refinement